SnowyDutchman/pdsnd_github/README.md

 Project created: 3/6/2020

 BikeShare Analysis

 ### Description
-Describe what your project is about and what it does
+This project allows a user to interact with a bike share database and to perform simple analysis upon that data.

 ### Files used
 Include the files used